Algebro-geometric characterization of Cayley polytopes

 \begin{rem} The assumption that $|L|$ is base point free is necessary in Proposition \ref{sc and lines}.
-For example, let $(S,L)$ be a non-rational polarized smooth surface such that $L^2=1$, e.g. $S$ is a Godeaux surface and $L$ is the canonical divisor $K_S$.
+For example, let $(S,L)$ be a polarized smooth surface of general type such that $L^2=1$, e.g.\ $S$ is a Godeaux surface and $L$ is the canonical divisor $K_S$.
 Then $\ep(S,L;1)=1$ holds by \cite{EL} and the assumption $L^2=1$.
-But $S$ is not covered by lines because $S$ is non-rational. \end{rem}
+On the other hand, $S$ is not covered by lines because $S$ is of general type. \end{rem}